 Here in America, companies will turn anything they can into a way to make money.
 Half the Easter tradition is the eggs, painted or plastic, and the other is an excuse to have customers buy lots of candy or small little toys.

 It’s a marketing scheme.
 Going to church on Easter will help you focus on what founded the holiday: Jesus’s sacrifice for humanity.

 Whether or not you believe in God, it's good to remember something larger than yourself exists.
 Even if you see Jesus’ crucifixion as a story, knowing someone gave up their life for others, that life might exist after death, is a good reminder.

 Life is so busy these days.
 People lose focus on the larger questions of life, the larger purpose of life, and an Easter service is a good way to remember them.

 4. It’s hopeful.

 Easter promises life after death and that people really care about others.
 It is a celebration of life and humanity at its best.
-In a stressed-out, over-worked world filled with news of death, war, hate, and prejudice, a uplifting message can lighten the burden, if only for little while.
+In a stressed-out, over-worked world filled with news of death, war, hate, and prejudice, an uplifting message can lighten the burden, if only for a little while.

 5. Chance to grow spiritually.

 If you’re a Christian and don’t really go to church, Easter is a great time to start.
 Getting the family up and dressed for Easter Sunday opens the door for people who don’t attend church regularly to go.